nannino4/barback-backend/src/auth/AuthDocumentation.md

 #### Security Considerations

-*   **State Parameter Validation**: CSRF protection using cryptographically secure random state parameters.
+*   **State Parameter Validation**: CSRF protection using stateless signed JWTs as state parameters.
+The state uses a dedicated secret (`JWT_OAUTH_STATE_SECRET`) separate from app authentication tokens for security isolation.
+Each state JWT is short-lived (10 minutes default), contains a purpose claim and cryptographic nonce, and is validated on callback without requiring server-side session storage.
+*   **Dedicated OAuth State Secret**: OAuth state tokens use a separate secret from access/refresh tokens.
+This ensures that if state tokens are compromised (e.g., from URL logging), app authentication remains secure.
 *   **Frontend-Initiated Flow**: Authorization code is handled by frontend, then securely sent to backend via POST.
 *   **Token Validation**: Google access tokens are validated and user profile information is verified before account creation/linking.
 *   **Email Verification**: Google users are automatically considered email-verified since Google handles email verification.